See the below image for the 2 panel window diagram.

-See the below image for the Parts of a window and window frame diagram.
 Window terminology can be divided into a few categories, such as the parts of the window frame, the glass itself, and the various safety and security features.
 Let’s start by taking a look at the parts of a window’s frame:

+See the below image for the Replacement window types diagram.
 Casement windows are a very popular replacement window type.
 They are often a single pane of glass that can be cranked open and out from the side.
 Many homeowners put double casement windows next to each other opening up on each side.
 Egress windows are often required in many states as an escape route from a basement area of a home.

 Window Types.
 1 Double-Hung Windows.
 Double-hung windows offer a classic look.
 They have operable upper and lower sashes.
 Lowering the top sash and raising the lower … 2 Single-Hung Windows.
 3 Sliding Windows.
 4 Accent Windows.
 5 Glass Block Windows.
 More items

 Pella is another leader in the window industry with an extremely good reputation and quality replacement windows to match.
 And just like most of the top brands around, Pella has a lot of options on offer.
 What makes them stand, however, is their unwavering commitment to quality Pella’s window types include: